allisondev16/order-summary-component-main/README-template.md

 ### What I learned

-- background sgv for desktop not working with plain CSS but works with SCSS
+- Background sgv for desktop not working with plain CSS but works with SCSS.

-- i'm proud of using
+- I'm proud of using
 overflow: hidden
 thanks coder coder

-- usage of flex justify-content and align-items
+- Usage of flex justify-content and align-items

-- nesting using scss is a life-saver as I can easily manage the styles of a section
+- Nesting using scss is a life-saver as I can easily manage the styles of a section

 - I leveraged more the chrome developer tools by using increase and decrease of pixels, there's even a customization tool for colors that supports formats, hsla, rgba and #, which can be converted by just clicking a button.
 For the box-shadow style, hsl/hsla is not working so I used rgba just like coder coder's Easybank landing page.

-- how to position the background image? use background-position ;)
+- How to position the background image?
+Use background-position ;)